-During erection, there is thinning of tunica albuginea, and thus it is susceptible to injury.
-Corpora cavernosa is injured as soon as tunica albuginea is breached.
+During an erection the tunica albuginea thins and thus it is susceptible to mechanical injury.
+The corpora cavernosa is injured as soon as tunica albuginea is breached.
 However, urethral injury is associated only with a very severe injury.

-Fractures usually occurs in distal two-thirds of the penis 1.
+Fractures usually occur in distal two-thirds of the penis 1.

-An emergency ultrasound is usually the first step, but because the penis is so swollen and painful, it is often not worthwhile.
-MRI of the penis is the most useful study, to determine the extent of lesion.
-Another study, which may be useful, is retrograde urethrogram, but this is also done as post-operative follow-up, rather than emergency setting.
+Emergency ultrasound is usually the initial imaging modality, but because the penis is often markedly swollen and painful, it may not be worthwhile.
+MRI of the penis is the most useful study to determine the extent of injury.
+A retrograde urethrogram may be of use in the post-operative period particularly if there is urethral involvement.

-Tunica albuginea is usually seen as a hyperechoic linear band in the penis covering two corpora cavernosa and the corpora spongiosa.
-A hypoechoic breach in this band may be seen especially along the longitudinal axis of penis.
-Associated collection is also seen along the breach.
+The tunica albuginea is usually seen as a hyperechoic linear band in the penis covering the corpora cavernosa and the corpus spongiosum.
+A hypoechoic breach in this band of fibrous tissue may be seen especially along the penile longitudinal axis.
+An associated collection or hematoma may also be seen alongside the breach.

 Tunica albuginea is a hypointense band on all sequences.
-A tear can be seen as T2 hyperintense breach in this band.
+A tear can be seen as T2 hyperintense breach.
 MRI can accurately determine if the fracture is transversely or longitudinally oriented.
-Also, it can accurately depict depth and extent of tear.
+It can also accurately depict the depth and extent of the tear.

-It is an interventional procedure and usually avoided, however, may depict the tear in corpora cavernosa.
+This invasive interventional procedure is often avoided but may depict the tear in corpora cavernosa.

 Urethral rupture or post-traumatic stricture can be depicted by this imaging.